 As part of the impact assessment, a number of possible policy measures have been discarded based on the proportionality principle, such as mandatory infrastructure charging or mandatory congestion charging."

-These remarks are obviously rather superficial; in some parts, they could even be considered incoherent.
-The objective of "applying coherent rules to all road vehicles" (in German: "uniform rules") may be a political objective of the EU Commission, but as such it is not a Treaty objective in the light of Article 5 (3) and (4) of the EU Treaty.
-Harmonization for the sake of harmonization, unification for the sake of unity alone should be prevented.
+39 tion for the sake of unity alone should be prevented.
 Discrimination against foreign users is already prohibited today (Article 18 in conjunction with Art.
-20 of the TFEU); it is precisely thus not necessary to extend the scope of application of the current directive.
+20 of the TFEU40); it is precisely thus not necessary to extend the scope of application of the current directive.
 A coherent proportionality test would also have required that other regulatory options had been tested for effectiveness and impact.
 The blanket reference to "low costs" is not sufficient to justify compliance with the requirements of Article 5 (4) TEU.